Guardiola, Solskjaer and the winners and losers of the Champions League draw

 Ronald Koeman's side have been drawn against German giants Bayern Munich, the team who inflicted that humiliating 8-2 defeat in 2020 that saw Messi trudge away from the pitch in despair.

-The Catalan giants' chances of taking top spot and the crucial seeded position for the knockout stages looks difficult but concentrating on qualification may be more important.
+The Catalan giants' chances of taking top spot and the crucial seeded position for the knockout stages look difficult but concentrating on qualification may be more important.

 Portuguese side Benfica and Ukrainian champions Dynamo Kyiv also stand in Barca's way and, after falling from Europe's elite after crushing defeats to PSG, Bayern and Liverpool in recent years, it is not going to be easy to progress.